Version 2.0 — Released April 2026

 6.2 Annual Facility Use Report

-At minimum, the report shall include:
+At a minimum, the report shall include:

-• Total number of facility-use requests and approved events by category;
+- Total number of facility-use requests and approved events by category

-• Total revenue generated and total fees waived or subsidized;
+- Total revenue generated and total fees waived or subsidized

-• Observations on operational trends, challenges, and successes.
+- Observations on operational trends, challenges, and successes

 6.3 Policy, Program and Audit Review